ttlew/conversation/dialog-methods.md

 ### java.util.Date support
 {: #java.util.Date}

-In addition to the built-in methods, you can use standard methods of the `java.util.Date` class also.
+In addition to the built-in methods, you can use standard methods of the `java.util.Date` class.

 #### Date calculations